Hypotonic Cerebral Palsy in Children

 Those children who are hypotonic will typically have problems with flexing the elbows and knees, which will cause them to hang loosely at their sides.
 They may also have poor head control, twitching in the tongue, difficulty swallowing, and affected limbs of the patient may experience muscle pain and cramps.

-Hypotonia is most often diagnosed during infancy and may also be known as “floppy infant syndrome” or “infantile hypotonia.”
+Hypotonia is most often diagnosed during infancy (before the age of three) and may also be known as “floppy infant syndrome” or “infantile hypotonia.”

 Causes of Hypotonic Cerebral Palsy